French conservative heavyweight Pecresse to lead political splinter group

 On Saturday, the Socialists said they had elected a provisional management committee composed of 8 men and 8 women to run its affairs while it decides how to respond to its defeat.

-(Reporting by Emmanuel Jarry and Maya Nikolaeva; Editing by Andrew Callus and Jane Merriman)
+Reporting by Emmanuel Jarry and Maya Nikolaeva; Editing by Andrew Callus and Jane Merriman